Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: A Framework for Neighborhood-Contextualized Message-Passing

 \subsection{Soft-Isomorphic Neighborhood-Contextualized Graph Convolution Network: A Conceptual Proof}

+Foundational works in order-invariant machine learning, such as Deep Sets \citep{zaheer2017deep} and PointNet \citep{qi2017pointnet}, established that universal approximators over unordered multisets require permutation-invariant sum or max decompositions.
+These architectures were originally designed to process independent point clouds or isolated sets by computing a global symmetric representation over the entire input.
+Furthermore, they demonstrate the theoretical necessity of conditioning neural objective functions on the entire multiset to capture holistic context and maintain permutation invariance.
+While these set-based aggregation methods already treat their inputs as unordered sets and condition transformations on the full set, they generally operate as global readout functions for isolated point clouds.

-While \eqref{eqn:ncmp_framework} provides a novel theoretical paradigm for designing more powerful GNN architectures, it nevertheless still needs careful design choices.
-Critically, any operation on $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$ in an NCMP instance must be permutation-invariant, \textit{i.e.}, order-independent while being flexible to arbitrary neighborhood size.
-One simple, practical, and efficient method for operationalizing NCMP is presented below.
+In the current context of GNNs, one may adapt this set-based paradigm strictly to graph topologies by restricting the analysis to the local one-hop neighborhood features.
+In particular, while Eq. \eqref{eqn:ncmp_framework} provides an expressive, theoretically-grounded framework for enhancing localized message-passing architectures, it nevertheless still requires careful design choices.
+Critically, any operation on $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$ in an NCMP instance must be permutation-invariant, \textit{i.e.}, strictly order-independent, while remaining flexible to arbitrary neighborhood size.
+One simple, practical, and mathematically grounded method for operationalizing NCMP is presented below.

-By construction, since the message $\psi$ in \eqref{eqn:ncmp_framework} is a function of $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$, it is neighborhood-contextualized.
-Moreover, following the theoretical development of SIR-GCN \cite{lim2024contextualized}, $\psi$ may be modeled as a two-layer MLP, guaranteeing contextualized messages.
-Using block matrix operations on the concatenated inputs $\boldsymbol{h_u}$, $\boldsymbol{h_v}$, and $\boldsymbol{h_w}$'s, one may then \textit{initially} consider the equivalent parametrization
+By construction, since the message $\psi$ in Eq. \eqref{eqn:ncmp_framework} is a function of $\left\{\boldsymbol{h_w}: w \in \mathcal{N}(u)\right\}$, it is inherently neighborhood-contextualized.
+Moreover, following the theoretical development of SIR-GCN \citep{lim2024contextualized}, $\psi$ may be modeled as a two-layer MLP, guaranteeing contextualized messages.
+Leveraging the sum-decomposition theorems for continuous multiset functions established by Deep Sets \citep{zaheer2017deep} and PointNet \citep{qi2017pointnet}, consider treating the neighborhood features as an identifiable, dynamic multiset and utilizing sum-decomposition or symmetric max-pooling operations to extract global representations.
+Using block matrix operations on the concatenated inputs $\boldsymbol{h_u}$, $\boldsymbol{h_v}$, and $\boldsymbol{h_w}$, one may then \textit{initially} consider the equivalent parametrization